Dance for Social Justice™ Dance for Social Justice™

 DSJ workshop as part of the Skeleton Architecture and Summer Stages Dance programming at the Institute of Contemporary Art.
 Photo Credit: Tony Turner

-The Dance for Social Justice (DSJ) workshop grew out of Marsha Parrilla’s desire to use dance as a tool for social change.
-While she was teaching dance in urban settings, she organically provided her students with dance composition tools with which they explored themselves and their communities.
-She quickly realized that combining literacy and dance composition was a great way to engage people of all ages in a holistic process of creation of dance for social justice.
+Founded in 2014, the Dance for Social Justice™ (DSJ) workshop was born from Mar Parrilla’s desire to use dance as a tool for social change.
+While teaching in urban settings, she organically provided her students with dance composition tools, enabling them to explore both themselves and their communities.
+She soon realized that combining literacy with dance composition was an effective way to engage people of all ages in a holistic process of creating dance for social justice.

-Workshop Description
+Program Description

-Dance for Social Justice is a process-based workshop that delves into the universal language of movement, to generate conversations and create art around social justice issues in our communities.
-Participants exercise solidarity through group-work, the exchange of ideas, and by engaging on intentional discussions.
-Through a guided dance composition process, participants explore basic elements of dance composition to create dance pieces with their groups.
-An informal showing, and a feedback/Q&A session, brings closure to the workshop.
+Dance for Social Justice™ is a process-based workshop that explores the universal language of movement to spark conversations and create art around social justice issues in our communities.
+Participants build solidarity through group work, the exchange of ideas, and intentional discussions.
+Through a guided dance composition process, participants explore the basic elements of dance to collectively create original pieces that reflect their experiences.
+Movements are self-generated, following the model of "for us, by us."
+DSJ™ believes that when community members create, move, and perform their own stories, the work is shared in the most vivid, accurate, and genuine way.

 Contact us!